sex with adhd

 ADHD can give many folks an ‘all or nothing’ personality.
 If you’ve got an ADHD friend, or are ADHD yourself, you might notice that when stumbling onto a new hobby or interest, you or they are really into it, like near obsessive level.
 And then suddenly, the interest vanishes into thin air at random, while usually giving way to a totally new hobby that’s got nothing to do with the last one.

-This phenomena happens because ADHD causes the brain to constantly seek novelty in the form of dopamine boosts.
+This phenomenon might be a function of the fact that dopamine levels tend to be lower in persons with ADHD (which is why many ADHD drugs aim to boost dopamine).
+Another way to think of it is that the pattern of behavior we see in persons with ADHD may be a result of them constantly seeking novelty in order to naturally boost dopamine levels.
 Whether that means picking up a new musical instrument to learn, deep diving into web research on obscure subjects, or falling head over heels in love with a new partner, the ADHD brain is easily romanced by what’s new and exciting.

 This same principal applies to sex, even when an ADHD person is still attracted to their partner and still really wants to be in the relationship after the initial ‘crush’ feelings have chilled out.
-Though the ‘honeymoon phase’ (aka the first 6-9 months of a relationship, when the freshness and lovey-dovey, buttery fly feelings keep horny levels high) happens to everyone, even without ADHD, it’s extra difficult for some ADHD folks to maintain a desire for sex once they’re comfortable and stable with a long-term partner.
+Though the ‘honeymoon phase’ (the first 6 months to 2 years of a relationship, when the freshness and lovey-dovey, butterfly feelings keep horny levels high) happens to everyone, even without ADHD, it’s extra difficult for some ADHD folks to maintain a desire for sex once they’re comfortable and stable with a long-term partner.

 Those with ADHD might find themselves suddenly bored with sex, and because of the way their brains work, they’re literally given no choice in the matter.
 It’s not (necessarily) that they’re craving an affair, in love with someone else, or even dissatisfied with their partner.
-Their brains are basically screaming, ‘Hey, you’re still doing the same thing (or person) you did last month, and the month before that?
-I’m bored.
-Need!
-More!
-Dopamine!’
+Their brains are basically just telling them that they need more novelty.

-It’s this very reason that can make some ADHD folks super fun in bed because they’re usually down to try anything once.
-If it sounds like something that can get their brains excited for sex again, like a new sex toy, an adventure into Shibari bondage, or testing out a kinky activity, they’ll often respond with enthusiasm.
+It’s this very reason that can make some ADHD folks super fun in bed because they’re often down to explore and experiment with new things.
+If it sounds like something that can get their brains excited for sex again, like a new sex toy, an adventure into Shibari bondage, or acting out a fantasy, they’ll often respond with enthusiasm.

 People with ADHD Can Be More Sensitive to Discomfort, Pain, and Sexual Intensity